14 min read

-It’s reasonable to assume that demand for green building investments will continue to rise as investors increasingly require ESG standards be met across their portfolios.
-Incentivized by post-pandemic societal demand for healthier indoor living and working experiences coupled with continued worldwide focus on combating climate change, even green building laggards will need to jump on board.
+It’s reasonable to assume that demand for green building investments will continue to rise as investors increasingly require ESG standards to be met across their portfolios.
+Moreover, incentivized by the post-pandemic societal demand for healthier indoor living and working experiences coupled with a continued worldwide focus on combating climate change, even green building laggards will need to jump on board.

-Download our most recent white paper, Sustainable Success: The Rise of ESG and How to Prepare for the Future to learn how ESG initiatives can bring an influx of new investments, how to avoid “greenwashing,” and what common ESG questions you should be expecting.
+Download Sustainable Success: The Rise of ESG and How to Prepare for the Future, to learn how ESG initiatives can bring an influx of new investments, how to avoid “greenwashing,” and what common ESG questions you should be expecting.

 More like this